bitaculous/favy/README.md

 Usage
 -----

-1. Replace `favicon.png` in the `source` folder with your favion image.
+1. Replace `favicon.png` in the `source` folder with your favicon image.
 2. Run `rake`

 Options